Frederick Mulder CBE

 Fred won the Judges’ Special Beacon Fellowship Prize in March 2004 and the SPEARS Lifetime Achievement Award in Philanthropy, 2012-13.
 He was awarded a CBE (Commander of the Order of the British Empire) for services to Philanthropy in the New Year Honours 2012.

 Fred’s fellow Trustees are two of his children, Robin and Hannah.
-His son Rhodes, who is based in the US, also takes an active interest in the Foundation.
+His son Rhodes, who is based in the US, cannot for legal reasons be a Trustee but acts as an advisor to the Foundation.

 Bryn was born in London, and after completing a degree at Oxford worked with a friend to set up Latch.
 A self-help housing organisation in Leeds, Latch enables young homeless people to renovate derelict housing and house themselves.
 The organisation won the Community Enterprise Award for homelessness in 1994.

 Bryn moved from Latch to help others set up similar community development organisations.
 This work took him to Northern Uganda, and later Sudan, Rwanda, Burundi and Kenya, where he assisted community-led efforts to address violence and war.
 In 2016 Bryn completed a PhD from Bradford University on justice in violent conflicts.

 Alongside his peacebuilding research, Bryn was employed as executive secretary of the Polden-Puckham Charitable Foundation for ten years.
 There he worked to fund efforts to address violent conflict and environmental breakdown including climate change.
 He was appointed part-time to the Frederick Mulder Foundation in June 2019.